 For Indian investors, another benefit of investing through the US stock market is that the ecosystem is very well regulated, with strict controls on financial reporting, transparency, and standardized governance practices, making it easier for the investors to evaluate the different opportunities.
 Click here to learn more about how investors gain exposure to Chinese growth.

-3. You can Invest in MNCs directly rather than the local indian subsidiary
+3. You can Invest in MNCs directly rather than the local Indian subsidiary

 Many investors living in India invest in international MNCs because they assume there is a higher level of governance, technological proficiency and transparency in MNCs.
 However, investing in Indian subsidiaries is often a more expensive proposition.
 We studied 16 MNCs that are traded in reputable US exchanges and that have Indian subsidiaries that are also publicly traded in India.

 On average, investors from India are paying ~3X higher multiples (P/E trailing twelve months) when investing in the stock for the Indian subsidiaries vs. investing directly in the parent company in the US (buying the US shares of the parent companies).
 And despite paying significantly higher multiples, the average returns can be similar.
 The average 2019 returns of the US parent companies was ~14% (blue line in Figure 4), while the average returns of the Indian subsidiaries was ~17% (orange line in Figure 4).

 Figure 4: Average 1 year return of US parent companies (blue) vs. Indian subsidiaries (orange).
 The grey lines represent the returns of the individual entities over the past year.